 Title: Coffee at Luke’s

-An Unauthorized Gilmore Girls Gabfest
+Subtitle: An Unauthorized Gilmore Girls Gabfest

-Edited by Jennifer Crusie
+editor: Jennifer Crusie

 Publication Date: April 10, 2007